torbendury/torbendury.github.io/_posts/2021-11-21-b-how-to-configure-nginx-as-a-loadbalancer.md

 NGINX fills our need as a load balancer in a number of ways.
 It can be configured as a HTTP, TCP and UPD load balancer with different balancing behaviors, which I will cover in this blog post.

-Regardless of the stateless-ness of modern web applications, reality shows that we might still need to let clients stick to certain servers.
-NGINX can handle that.
-When we balance load, the impact to users may **only** be positive.

-You also need to ensure that the backends you are balancing load to are halthy - NGINX "Plus" offers health checks for this, passive and active ones.
-We will discuss them later in this post.
+You also need to ensure that the backends you are balancing load to are healthy - NGINX "Plus" offers health checks for this, passive and active ones.
+The free version of NGINX offers only passive health checking.
+We will discuss this later in this post.

 ## Load Balancing Protocols